At Soterion, a study was recently conducted to find out how many organisations have customised their SAP access risk rule set.

-For those organisations who struggle to get the necessary business buy-in and participation from their business users in GRC activities, a rule set customisation exercise has significant benefits to addressing this challenge in several ways:
+For those organisations who struggle to get the necessary business buy-in and participation from their business users in GRC activities, a rule set customisation exercise has significant benefits to addressing this challenge in a number of ways:

-- Building understanding of business impact: A big challenge for many organisations is that business users do not understand the SOD access risks, resulting in actions being taken without fully understanding the consequences or impact it will have on the business.
-Rule set projects are usually workshop based where business users and functional consultants discuss and analyse each risk.
+Building understanding of business impact: A big challenge for many organisations is that business users do not understand the SOD access risks, resulting in actions being taken without understanding the consequences or impact on the business.
+Rule set projects are usually workshop based where business users and functional consultants discuss each risk.
 This is a useful educational exercise where each SOD risk is explained in detail and how fraud can potentially be committed with the conflicting combination of access.
-Once business users understand the SOD risk, they will have a better understanding of the impact of these risks on the organisation, and thus be able to make a more informed decisions as to whether users should have that particular access or not.
+Once business users understand the SOD risk, they will have a better understanding of the impact of this on the organisation, and thus be able to make a more informed decision as to whether users should have that access or not.

-- Defining a Standard Operating Procedure (SOP): As it is unlikely that the organisation can operate without any risk violations, there will be a number of end users who will have access risks.
-When a user requests additional access that is in conflict with access they already have, it’s unclear whether the access requested can be approved.
-As a result, these types of requests often sit in the reviewer’s inbox for several days
+Defining a Standard Operating Procedure (SOP): As it is unlikely that the organisation can operate without any risk violations, there will be a number of end users who will have access risks.
+When a user requests additional access that is in conflict with access they already have, it’s unclear whether it can be approved.
+As a result, these types of requests often sit in the reviewer’s inbox for a number of days.

 It’s important to define a policy for risk levels i.e. what is the rule for a simulation for each risk level?
 Part of the rule set customisation is to define these rules (SOP).

 An example here is: